AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 ---
 ### 1.2.4 Extreme Value Statistics
 #### 1.2.4.1 Exceedance Probabilities and Return Periods
-The ==exceedance probability== of a certain discharge is the probability that this discharge will be exceeded during a (random) year at a certain location.
-Another way to express this, is by determining the ==return period== of that discharge.
+The **exceedance probability** of a certain discharge is the probability that this discharge will be exceeded during a (random) year at a certain location.
+Another way to express this, is by determining the **return period** of that discharge.
 The return period is a way to express how many years we have to wait (on average) before a certain discharge will take place again.
 The exceedence probability $p$ (per year) during a certain year and the return period $T$ (in years) relate to each other in the following way:

 $$
-T=\frac{1}{p} \tag{2.11}
+T=\frac{1}{p} \tag{1.11}
 $$

 The determination of the exceedance probabilities and the return periods of certain high flows is crucial for our protection against floods.
-Dike heights in the Netherlands, for example, are based on the so-called ==design discharge== of the river.
+Dike heights in the Netherlands, for example, are based on the so-called **design discharge** of the river.
 A design discharge is the discharge that corresponds to a certain return period.
 The government decides what this return period should be.
 Subsequently, we determine the design water levels from the design discharge, which eventually determines the dike heights.

 >[!Info]
 >The return period used to determine the design discharge for the large rivers in the Netherlands is 2000 years.
 Hence, here, dikes should have a height which should be sufficient to assume that only once every 2000 years a flood can take place.